can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 Another bonus from decoupling is that you are free to create any new function and implement it against any object hierarchy.
-It may be not even an hierarch but just a set of types.
+It may be not even a hierarchy but just a set of types.

 Remember function `to-hash-table` that I used before?
-It is implemented as generic function.
+It is implemented as a generic function.

 ```common_lisp
 (defgeneric to-hash-table (source &key))
 ```

 With such a definition you can just implement it against any type that you want without any restrictions.
-When I needed it for database I wrote this implementation:
+When I needed it for the database I wrote this implementation:

 ```common_lisp